 CMGT 4560 Relational Constracting and Risk Mitigation (4 Credits)

 Relational contracting is a construction project delivery framework for multidisciplinary, integrated projects that focuses on aligned goals, high performance, innovation, mutual respect, open communication and a "no blame" culture between Client, Contractor, and Design Team.
 This approach to contracting, also known as Alliance Contracting, is becoming more prevalent in the United States and is often applied when using integrated project delivery systems.
 This course compares and contrasts transactional contracting methods with relational contracting methods and the influences on the project team and projects outcomes.
 Relational contracting is also considered in the context of risk mitigation and project optimization.

-CMGT 4580 Integrated Teaming and Project Leadership (4 Credits)
+CMGT 4580 Strategic Leadership and Integrated Teaming (4 Credits)

 This course examines the unique leadership skills and talents associated with leading and facilitating multidisciplinary, integrated design and construction teams.
 The focus of the course is on applying strategic intelligence and a system of leadership in the development of integrated solutions for the built environment.
 This leadership model is driven by a compelling purpose and supported by people who share practical values and have excellent processes, to look into the future, create a vision, and bring that vision to reality.
 Effective strategies for supporting high performance teams are explored.

 CMGT 4700 Topics in Construction Mgmt (1-4 Credits)

 CMGT 4995 Independent Research (1-10 Credits)